Korean dramas have their fair share of sad endings; they also have their fair share of disappointing endings that left fans annoyed.

-The editing team should never EVER find work again, I feel angry whenever I discuss this drama, they had such a good cast, the plot holes and the terrible editing made it so difficult to watch.
+The editing team did a poor job, I feel angry whenever I discuss this drama, they had such a good cast, the plot holes and the terrible editing made it so difficult to watch.

 “Uncontrollably Fond” was a drama I didn’t watch but read its recap, many people pointed out it was good, some of my friends watched it and said it was sad.